Carbon Ceramic Brakes Lifespan: Street vs Track

 Need help choosing the right setup?

 Send your Year / Make / Model / wheel size / use case (street, canyon, HPDE, race).
-The right answer depends on heat load, pad match, and airflow, not just disc diameter.
+The right answer comes down to heat load, pad match, and airflow — not just disc diameter.